 New paper accepted tracking the nodule, root, and leaf microbiomes of the symbiosis model Medicago truncatula across three host genotypes grown in native soils!
-Preprint here!
+Find it here!

 Heath Lab News